-Stay in Alsergrund if you are, or are visiting, a student at the University Of Vienna, you want to visit educational attractions, you want a great choice of bars, shops and restaurants with a student vibe and price.🔍MORE HOTELS IN ALSERGRUND
+Stay in Alsergrund if you are, or are visiting, a student at the University Of Vienna, you want to visit educational attractions, you want a great choice of bars, shops and restaurants with a student vibe and price.🔍MORE HOTEL DEALS IN ALSERGRUND

 12. Favoriten (district 10), lots of large parks and outdoor recreational areas

 Vienna’s 10th district, Favoriten, located on the southern border of Landstrasse.
 This district stretches from the outskirts of the city center to the southern edge of the city.

 Much of the district is covered by large parks and outdoor recreational areas.
 This makes it ideal for anyone who enjoys a slightly more relaxed and natural experience on their vacation.
 Combine this with its proximity to the city center and it makes it an incredibly versatile and well-rounded location.

 Perhaps its most famous attraction is the Generali Arena stadium.
 This is home to one of Austria’s most successful football teams, FK Austria Wien, as well as the smaller Favoritner AC.
 In addition to football, it is also a location where some of the biggest events, such as concerts, are held in the city.